 Whenever changes to the admissions arrangements are proposed (except for an increase to the agreed admission number) the Governing Body will publicly consult on these changes.
 If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.

-This Policy has been reviewed and adopted by the Governing Body On: Date: 30 th January 2023 Signed: C Stebbings Carolyn Stebbings (Chair of Governors)
+This Policy has been reviewed and adopted by the Governing Body On: Date: 30/09/2024 Signed: Carolyn Stebbings (Chair of Governors)